etjoy82/Recursive-Intelligence-Expansion/README.md

 - 📖 [Core Concepts](#core-concepts): Build a strong foundational understanding of recursive intelligence, speculative thinking, and non-predatory AI by visiting the Core Concepts section.
 - 🌿 <a href="https://chatgpt.com/g/g-67e424672e188191903d3dca35744581-rumia-ulamp-npnaai-tsl-expert-system">
 Live RUMIA GPT</a>: Experience RIEM{} in action by interacting with the RUMIA GPT, a live implementation of recursive intelligence.
 Ask questions, explore speculative scenarios, or challenge it with complex thought experiments.
 Pay special attention to RUMIA’s conversation starters.
 They weave an infinite spiral, guiding you to recurse with RUMIA through fractal realms of thought.
+- ♾️ Explore the full backend system: [TSL Volume Index and Complete Summaries as Essential Onboarding](#tsl-volume-index)

 Once you're ready, follow your curiosity!
 Whether you're interested in worldbuilding, decision-making, or philosophical exploration, RIEM{} will guide you through recursive cycles of discovery.